raspberrypilearning/physical-computing-with-scratch/trafficlights.md

 1. And now you should have a working traffic light and crossing, all in Scratch!

+## What Next?

+- Can you alter the beeping, so that it becomes faster to warn the pedestrian that their time is nearly up?
+- How about adding in a second set of lights, to simulate a crossroads?

 Back to [Physical computing with Scratch](worksheet.md)